colinpalmer/lafter/README.md

 ## TL-DR:
 - LAFTER is a local filter for single particle TEM reconstructions
 - LAFTER requires FFTW3 compiled with POSIX threads for compilation
-- LAFTER is a C99 program (the compilation script is included)
+- LAFTER is a C99 program (a compilation script is included)
 - LAFTER prints all its available options to stdout when called
 - LAFTER requires independent half-volumes and mask from refinement
 - If no explicit mask was used give diameter to which noise remains
 - LAFTER reports the Cref and LAFTER-sum xFSC curves as validation
 - LAFTER outputs a twofold upsampled MRC volume for interpretation
 - The output of LAFTER is INCOMPATIBLE with coordinate refinement
-- overfitting will occur if this is tried as the maps are denoised
+- Overfitting will occur if this is tried as the maps are denoised

 ## LAFTER Algorithm